drinks/django-brainstorm/README.rst

 idea
 ....

-The content block of the idea page contains two divs: 'div#idea' and 'div#comments'.
+The content block of the idea page contains one div: 'div#idea'.

 'div#idea' contains a single pair of 'div.btnVote' and 'div.voteContent' (see `index`_ for description of these elements)

-'div#comments' contains an <h3> with the number of comments, then an ordered list where each <li> has the following elements:

-* div.commentMeta which contains span.commentMetaAuthor and span.commentMetaDate
-* div.commentContent which contains a <p> with the comment itself

-(TODO: comment form)
+(TODO: comments support)